 To do so would be to admit that the ‘progress’ which has apparently been made in education in the last 20 years, was a mirage.

-Instead, school systems in many countries will continue to plough forward, making casualties of its teachers in the pursuit of 'progress'.
+Instead, school systems in many countries will continue to plough forward, making casualties of its teachers (and many of its learners too) in the pursuit of 'progress'.

 It is extremely sad that a caring profession, charged with the development of our precious young people, should be managed this way.